microsoft/live-share/docs/getting-started.md

 2. **Click on the invite link / open the invite in your browser**

-    After installing Project Cascade for your tool, simply open (or re-open) the invite web page using the invite link your college sent you.
-You should be notified that your browser wants to launching your Project Cascade enabled tool and if you accept it the tool will launch and automatically start the process of joining the collaboration session.
+    After installing Visual Studio Real-Time Collaboration for your tool, simply open (or re-open) the invite web page using the invite link your college sent you.
+You should be notified that your browser wants to launching your Visual Studio Real-Time Collaboration enabled tool and if you accept it the tool will launch and automatically start the process of joining the collaboration session.

-    > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing Project Cascade before opening/re-opening the invite page.
+    > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing Visual Studio Real-Time Collaboration before opening/re-opening the invite page.
 Still having trouble?
 See [manually joining](#manually-joining).

 3. **Sign-in from within your IDE/editor**

-    If you have not done so already, you will be prompted to sign into the Project Cascade service.
-See [signing into the Project Cascade from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
+    If you have not done so already, you will be prompted to sign into the Visual Studio Real-Time Collaboration service.
+See [signing into the Visual Studio Real-Time Collaboration from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
 You **do not need to be registered** for the private preview to participate in a collaboration session.

 4. **Collaborate!**